HimoriK/book/src/ch01-01-installation.md

 $ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
 ```

-The command downloads a script and starts the installation of the `rustup`
+The command downloads a script and installs the `rustup`
-tool, which installs the latest stable version of Rust.
-You might be prompted
+tool with the latest stable version of Rust.
-for your password.
 If the install is successful, the following line will appear:

 ```text
 Rust is installed now.
 Great!